Eniamza/blog-sync/properly-add-kali-repositories-to-linux-mint.md

 Though we have added more power on our side, We *must* remember some points before we proceed any further

-- You MUST NOT use Nikto or any other pentesting tools on any platform or individual users without prior permission of the owner!
+- You MUST NOT use Nikto or any other pen-testing tools on any platform or individual users without prior permission of the owner!
-- Kali Linux comes with added security layers which might not be found in our personal Linux by default
+- Kali Linux comes with added security layers that might not be found in our personal Linux by default
 - Always backup your system before doing something this drastic.
 A good tool would be the [TimeShift.](https://github.com/teejee2008/timeshift)

 See you soon in another alternative reality, Sayonara, my peeps!